dhyegocalota/dotfiles/modules/osx-preferences/README.md

 - Set "Turn display off after" bar to "Never"
 - Enable "Prevent computer from sleeping automatically when the display is off"
 - Disable "Enable Power Nap while plugged into a power adapter"

+## User and Groups
+- Disable guests to use this computer